 Figure 14: Variation of the radiometric gain derived from the VISCAL signals for SLSTR-A SWIR channels for the last year of operations (nadir view).
 Different colours represent different detectors.
 The vertical dashed lines indicate the start and end of each cycle.
-Note that there was a change in Cycle 33 due to the cold tip temperature increase on 18th July (see also Section 2.2) and at the beginning of Cycle 38 due to the change in the algorithm (see Section 2.5.1).
+Note that there was a change at the beginning of Cycle 38 due to the change in the algorithm (see Section 2.5.1).